kszucher/graphboard/README.md

 A personal R&D project: a visual canvas and AI Copilot for designing, compiling, and running **LangGraph** workflows in Python.

 ### 🚀 Project Evolution
 Second iteration of this idea, building directly on **Mapboard** (a previous client-side visual graph builder in Nest.js/Node.js).
-Graphboard shifts to a backend-first architecture — the graph is owned and mutated exclusively by the server, with the AI Copilot as the primary interface for modifications: multi-stage planning, dry-run validation, and human-in-the-loop checkpoints before committing any changes.
+Graphboard shifts to a backend-first architecture — the graph is owned and mutated exclusively by the server, with the AI Copilot as the primary interface for modifications: single-call planning, deterministic schema translation, dry-run validation, and self-correction reflection before committing any changes.
 The visual canvas is now a read-only inspector; manual node editing has been removed in favour of the agentic model.

 ---